mlflow/mlflow/docs/source/search-runs.rst

 Finally, before moving on it's important to revisit that that you cannot use the ``OR`` keyword in your queries.

-7 - Non-NULL Queries
+7 - Non-None Queries
 ~~~~~~~~~~~~~~~~~~~~

 To search for runs where a field (only type string is supported) is not null, use the
-``field != "NULL"`` syntax.
+``field != "None"`` syntax.
 For example, to search for runs where the batch_size is not null, you
 can use the following query:

 .. code-block:: sql

-    params.batch_size != "NULL"
+    params.batch_size != "None"

 Programmatically Searching Runs
 --------------------------------